pivotal/docs-tas-adapter/install.md

 Users can provide their own certificates for either the Application Service Adapter API or applications, or both.

-To configure the ingress certificate for the API, include the following values in your `tas-adapter-values.yml` file:
+To configure the ingress certificate for the API:

+1. Include the following values in your `tas-adapter-values.yml` file:

    ```yaml
    api_ingress: